okaforpascal400/okaforpascal400/README.md

 ---

-## Flow of Execution

-The flow of execution is as follows:
+## Step by step execution is as follows:

 1. Login to AWS Account.
 2. Create a key pair for the Beanstalk instance.